PGgit08/GameEngineTS/readme.md

 - Entity Communication

 ## Sprite Idea
 A Sprite extends Mesh, because it is a Square Geometry with a Texture Material.
-The Geometry can be updated if the Sprite uses a SpriteSheet.
+The Sprite can get optional Geometries (i.e. Sprite Shape in Unity), the Sprite can also use "Sprite Atlases" or "Sprite Sheets" using the Frame property of Textures.
+(WORK-ON)

 # Usage
 Projects should be structures accordingly: